Last Updated on November 20, 2020

 #7 – Kazakhstan

 In the 4th position on this list, we find the country of Kazakhstan.
-This country lays claim to 3% of the world total suicide rate.
+This country lays claim to 3% of the world’s total suicide rate.
 More importantly, the country has a high rate of teen suicide cases (boys and girls between the ages of 14 and 19), which is alarming.

 What makes the case of Kazakhstan more serious is the fact that this suicide rate is steadily increasing.
 According to investigations, the leading cause of suicide cases in the country is school bullying.
-We hope that the government finds a way to halt the increase of teen suicide statistics.
+We hope that the government finds a way to halt the increase in teen suicide statistics.